mednartem/hackathon/README.md

 # Internet Store Automation Tests

-This repository contains automation UI tests developed for the Internet Store project used for participation in a hackathon.
+This repository contains automation UI tests developed for the - [**Internet Store project**](https://env-sky.portnov.com/) used for participation in a hackathon.

 ## Overview